The Ambassador

 If you are unable to come to the front, please tell the usher and the elements will be brought to you.
 Those who do not receive Communion are welcome to come forward for a blessing.

 We have Fellowship Hour each Sunday following worship, in Immanuel Hall.
-Birthdays are celebrated on the 3rd Sunday of the month!
 To help, volunteer in the kitchen.
 The platform lift is available for those who have trouble with the stairs to the basement.
+Birthday Sunday is celebrated on the 3rd Sunday of the month.

 Sunday Readings